Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Definitions and Simple Examples

 \section{Basic Definitions and Simple Examples}

 Causal fermion system were first introduced in~\cite{rrev}.
-Here we give a slightly more general definition and explain it afterwards in a few examples. \begin{Def} {\em{ Given a complex Hilbert space~$(\H, \la .|. \ra_\H)$ (the {\em{``particle space''}}) and parameters~$\p,\q \in \N_0$ with~$\p \leq \q$, we let~$\F \subset \Lin(\H)$ be the set of all self-adjoint operators on~$\H$ of finite rank, which (counting with multiplicities) have at most~$\p$ positive and at most~$\q$ negative eigenvalues.
+Here we give a slightly more general definition and explain it afterwards in a few examples. \begin{Def} {\em{ Given a complex Hilbert space~$(\H, \la .|. \ra_\H)$ and parameters~$\p,\q \in \N_0$ with~$\p \leq \q$, we let~$\F \subset \Lin(\H)$ be the set of all self-adjoint operators on~$\H$ of finite rank, which (counting with multiplicities) have at most~$\p$ positive and at most~$\q$ negative eigenvalues.
 On~$\F$ we are given a positive measure~$\rho$ (defined on a $\sigma$-algebra of subsets of~$\F$), the so-called {\em{universal measure}}.
 We refer to~$(\H, \F, \rho)$ as a {\em{topological fermion system}} of spin signature~$(\p,\q)$.

 In the case~$\p=\q$, we call~$(\H, \F, \rho)$ a {\em{causal fermion system}} of spin dimension~$n:=\p$.
-If~$\p=0$, we call~$(\H, \F, \rho)$ a {\em{Riemannian fermion system}} of spin dimension~$n:=\q$.}} \end{Def} It should be noted that the assumption~$\p \leq \q$ merely is a convention, because otherwise one may replace~$\F$ by~$-\F$.
+If~$\p=0$, we call~$(\H, \F, \rho)$ a {\em{Riemannian fermion system}} of spin dimension~$n:=\q$.}} \end{Def} It should be noted that the assumption~$\p \leq \q$ merely is a convention, because otherwise one may always arrange to replace~$\F$ by~$-\F$.

 A basic feature of topological fermion systems is that the geometry and topology are encoded in terms of linear operators on a Hilbert space.
 The support of the universal measure~$\rho$, defined by

 takes the role of the base space, usually referred to as ``space'' or ``space-time.''
 This concept is illustrated by the following examples.